pavithradeepue/Projects/README.md

 PeriodDietCare

-PeriodDietCare is an innovative nutrition-focused application designed to assist individuals in managing menstrual discomfort by providing tailored dietary recommendations.
+PeriodDietCare is an innovative nutrition-focused website designed to assist individuals in managing menstrual discomfort by providing tailored dietary recommendations.
 The project was conceptualized and developed during an 18-hour hackathon organized as part of Tink_Her_Hack by TinkerHub.

 Key Features
 Personalized Food Recommendations: Identifies foods that help reduce bloating and discomfort.